 Walks along the South West Coast Path, Exmouth to Dartmouth, Featuring the English Riviera Global Geopark: by Melanie Border and Ruth Luckhurst.
 This beautifully illustrated 64-page full colour guide has fantastic aerial photography to map each route.
 It provide an essential guide to exploring the local area on foot and includes full route descriptions along with highlights of some fascinating features to look out for along the way.
 All walks take up to half a day or less to complete and most are circular with suggestions about where to stop for a pub lunch or a true Devonshire cream tea.
-Available from the Geopark Visitor Centres, Tourist Information Centres and online.
+Available to purchase online.

 Geology Trails: Explore the science behind the Geopark with this suite of downloadable Geology Trails and try out the Torquay Geology and Tea Trail

 Watch this space, Hopes Nose, Saltern Cove, Babbacombe, Berry Head and Paignton Built Heritage...coming soon!

 Berry Head Audio Trail: To help you get the most out of your visit to Berry Head you can follow the Audio Trail and collect rubbings using one of the site 'Spotter Guides' available from the Guardhouse Visitor Centre.
 There are 15 points on the Audio Trail which take you on a journey from the tip of the headland right around the site.
 You can choose either the Children's Trail, or the Adult Trail.
 A site leaflet, available at the Guardhouse Visitor Centre, contains a map showing all the rubbing plaque locations and the audio stop points.
 The audio trail is available with a smart phone from the Visitor Centre at Berry Head (please check winter opening hours before your visit 01803 520022).
 Once in the centre smart phones will pick up a Bluetooth connection which you will need to log onto.
 Then away you go.